vageez/esmodules-micro-frontend-strategy/README.md

 ### Tools used.

-- React 19/beta (ESM support)
+- React Served from (ESM.sh)
+    - It is important to hightlight the React must be served from ESM, as the ESModule is what is required.
+CommonJS React will not work.
 - (ESM.SH)[https://esm.sh/]
     - Remotely hosted dependencies ESModules
 - Javascript (Import Maps)[https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap]
     - Used to map to remote dependencies.
-IE: Micro Front Ends Sub Applications.
+IE: Module Micro Front End Applications.
-    - Consider this as a type of configuration that the host app and sub apps can use to ensure that they all use the same versions of dependencies.
+    - Import map replaces package.json
-- Importing remotely hosted javascript modules EG: `const React from import('https://esm.sh/react@beta')`
+- Importing remotely hosted javascript modules EG: `import React from 'https://esm.sh/react'`

 ### Example

-- Note: This example is a proof of concept and may not be suitable for production use.
+- Note: This example is a proof of concept.
 It is intended to demonstrate the feasibility of using dynamically fetching ESModules to create a micro frontend architecture.
 - All sub applications MUST be built as ESModules.
+To ensure composability with one another.
-- Sub application import path must be defined in the host applications import maps.
+- All subaplications import path must be defined in the host applications import map (Host App owns the index.html).

 1. [Host Application](example/host.app):
     - Built with React and React Router for navigation.
-    - Serves as the parent or host application integrating micro frontends (sub-applications).
+    - Serves as the parent or host application integrating micro frontend modules (sub-applications).
     - Utilizes dynamic imports and React.lazy for loading sub-applications on demand.
-    - Defines routes for the home page, login page, and placeholders for sub-applications.
+    - Defines routes for the home page, login page and sub-applications.
     - Sub-applications are loaded as needed based on the route, demonstrating a lazy loading pattern to enhance performance and separation of concerns.